8 Rationality

 Now consider a few versions of the Red-Blue game (perhaps played by someone who takes this to be a realistic scenario).
 In the first instance, the red sentence says that B is true, and the blue sentence says that C is true.
 In the second instance, the red sentence says that A is true, and the blue sentence says that B is true.
 In both cases, it seems that the unique rational play is Red-True.
 But it’s really hard to explain this in a way consistent with the Lockean view.

 Williamson argues that we have good reason to believe that the probability of all three sentences is 1.
 For B to be false requires C to be false, and for one more coin flip to land tails.
 So the probability that B is false is one-half the probability that C is false.
 But we also have good reason to believe that the probabilities of B and C are the same.
 In both cases, they are false if a countable infinity of coin flips lands tails.
 Assuming that the probability of some sequence having a property supervenes on the probabilities of individual events in that sequence (conditional, perhaps, on other events in the sequence), it follows that the probabilities of B and C are identical.
-And the only way for the probability that B is false to be half the probability that C is false, while B and C have the same probability, is for both of them to have probability 1.
+The only way for the probability that B is false to be half the probability that C is false, while B and C have the same probability, is for both of them to have probability 1.
 Since the probability of A is at least as high as the probability of B (since it is true whenever B is true, but not conversely), it follows that the probability of all three is 1.

-But since betting on A weakly dominates betting on B, and betting on B weakly dominates betting on C, we shouldn’t have the same attitudes towards bets on these three propositions.
+Since betting on A weakly dominates betting on B, and betting on B weakly dominates betting on C, we shouldn’t have the same attitudes towards bets on these three propositions.
 Given a choice between betting on B and betting on C, we should prefer to bet on B since there is no way that could make us worse off, and some way it could make us better off.
 Given that choice, we should prefer to bet on B (i.e., play Red-True when B and C are expressed by the red and blue sentences), because it might be that B is true and C false.

 Assume (something the Lockean may not wish to acknowledge) that to say something might be the case is to reject believing its negation.
 Then a rational person faced with these choices will not believe Either B is false or C is true; they will take its negation to be possible.
 But that proposition is at least as probable as C, so it too has probability 1.
 So probability 1 does not suffice for belief.
 This is a real problem for the Lockean - no probability suffices for belief, not even probability 1.